sumeetkr/AwesomeStanceLearning/README.md

 2017, Vilares, David, and Yulan He.
 "Detecting Perspectives in Political Debates."
 In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, pp. 1573-1582.
 2017. http://www.aclweb.org/anthology/D17-1165

+2016, Misra, Amita, Brian Ecker, Theodore Handleman, Nicolas Hahn, and Marilyn Walker.
+"NLDS-UCSC at SemEval-2016 task 6: a semi-supervised approach to detecting stance in tweets."
+In Proceedings of the 10th International Workshop on Semantic Evaluation (SemEval-2016), pp. 420-427.
+2016.

+2016, Zarrella, Guido, and Amy Marsh.
+"MITRE at semeval-2016 task 6: Transfer learning for stance detection." arXiv preprint arXiv:1606.037

+2016, Wei, Wan, Xiao Zhang, Xuqin Liu, Wei Chen, and Tengjiao Wang. "pkudblab at semeval-2016 task 6: A specific convolutional neural network system for effective stance detection."
+In Proceedings of the 10th International Workshop on Semantic Evaluation (SemEval-2016), pp. 384-388.
+2016.

 2016, Zubiaga, Arkaitz, Elena Kochkina, Maria Liakata, Rob Procter, and Michal Lukasik.
 "Stance classification in rumours as a sequential task exploiting the tree structure of social media conversations." arXiv preprint arXiv:1609.09028 (2016).

 2016, Augenstein, Isabelle, Tim Rocktäschel, Andreas Vlachos, and Kalina Bontcheva.
 "Stance detection with bidirectional conditional encoding." arXiv preprint arXiv:1606.05464 (2016).